 The Guardian: Highly risk averse and preserves wealth

-The Straight Arrow: Shares the characteristics of all the above equally
+The Straight Arrow: Shares the characteristics of all the above equally.

-Naturally, the best investment results tend to be realized by an individualist, or someone who exhibits analytical behaviour and confidence, and has a good eye for value.
+Not surprisingly, the best investment results tend to be realized by an individualist, or someone who exhibits analytical behaviour and confidence, and has a good eye for value.
 However, if you determine that your personality traits resemble those of an adventurer, you can still achieve investment success if you adjust your strategy accordingly.
 In other words, regardless of which group you fit into, you should manage your core assets in a systematic and disciplined way.

 Mistakes are a daily part of life.
 Every one of us make mistakes, but the most important thing is what we learn from our mistakes.
 It is not uncommon for..